-Many marriages end in divorce, however the couples often do succeed in settling their matters reasonably and without a legal dispute.
+Many marriages end in divorce, however, in our experience the couples often do succeed in settling their matters reasonably and without a legal dispute.

 Such an unconsented divorce, also called administrative divorce, is conducted through mutual statements of consent by the spouses at the local district office.
 It is relatively easy to register and formalize in Thailand as it does not require a reason for the divorce.
 It often involves a written agreement that sets forth the terms of the settlement between the spouses.